-Section 8-103: In submitting proposed Energy Efficiency and Demand Response Plans and funding levels to meet the savings goals adopted by the Act, Program Administrators shall:

-Demonstrate that its overall Portfolio of Energy Efficiency and Demand Response Measures, not including Programs covered by item (4) of this subsection (f), are Cost-Effective using the Total Resource Cost Test and
+Section 8-103B: In submitting proposed Energy Efficiency and Demand Response Plans and funding levels to meet the savings goals adopted by the Act, Program Administrators shall: Demonstrate that its overall Portfolio of Measures, not including Low-Income Programs described in subsection (c) of this Section, is Cost-Effective using the Total Resource Cost Test or complies with paragraphs (1) through (3) of subsection (f) of this Section and represents a diverse cross-section of opportunities for Customers of all rate classes, other than those Customers described in subsection (I) of this Section, to participate in the Programs.
+Individual Measures need not be Cost Effective.40

-32 Illinois Power Agency Act (20 ILCS 3855/1-10).
+38 Illinois Power Agency Act (20 ILCS 3855/1-10).

-33 Public Utilities Act (220 ILCS 5/8-104(b)).
+39 Public Utilities Act (220 ILCS 5/8-104(b)).